ruancomelli/brag-ai/docs/installation.md

 - Read the [Usage Guide](usage.md) to learn how to use Brag AI
 - Check out the [Configuration Options](configuration.md) to customize your experience
-- Visit the [API Reference](api-reference.md) for detailed technical information